 On January 8, 2004, Aaron was killed in action when the Medivac helicopter he was a passenger in was shot down by enemy fire.
 Ryan certainly understood mortality and the risks of combat.
 After all, Aaron survived the bloody 1993 battle in Mogadishu, Somalia that became the basis for the movie, Black Hawk Down.
 When Aaron died, however, something changed for Ryan.
 He returned from combat, taking a new position training the next generation of Army aviators and officers at Fort Rucker, Alabama and has not piloted a Black Hawk since that fateful day.

+On December 17, 2013 Ryan’s brother-in-law, Chief Warrant Officer 2 Randy Billings, was killed in action in Afghanistan when the Black Hawk helicopter he was piloting was shot down by an enemy ground-detonated explosive device.
 This second heartbreaking loss made the Weaver family a two-time Gold Star family.
-Ryan used his heartache as determination to succeed.
-Both of his brothers’ ultimate sacrifices continue to fuel his fire to accomplish his dreams in music.
+Both of his brothers’ ultimate sacrifices continue to fuel Ryan’s fire to accomplish his dreams in music.

-This video was aired nationwide and internationally at over 5,000 retailers, restaurants and entertainment venues as well as on The Country Network and The Heartland Network throughout the end of 2016 and beginning of 2017.
-His first single music video “Crank It” played nationally on ZUUS Country TV and TNN/Heartland Network and spent 8 weeks in the Top 10 Video Countdown, a network record.
+In late 2016, Ryan released the music video for his single, “Burn” featuring Kris “Tanto” Paranto and John “Tig” Tiegen from the movie 13 Hours: Secret Soldiers of Benghazi.
+“Burn” aired nationwide and internationally at over 5,000 retailers, restaurants, and entertainment venues as well as on The Country Network and The Heartland Network throughout the end of 2016 and beginning of 2017.
+Ryan’s first music video “Crank It” played nationally on ZUUS Country TV and TNN/Heartland Network and spent 8 weeks on their Top 10 Video Countdown, a network record.